apache/incubator-kie-kogito-operator/README.md

 - `operator_tag` is the Operator image tag.
 Default is the current version.
 - `feature` is a specific feature you want to run.
 Example: *feature=deploy_quarkus_with_persistence*
 - `local` to be set to true if running tests in local.
 Default is false.
+- `concurrent` is the number of concurrent tests to be ran.
+Default is 1.

 Logs will be shown on the Terminal.